-We love the Russian River Valley- it’s where our lives became one, it’s where we began as winegrowers, it’s where we learned to make wine, and where we have raised our family.
+Carri and I love the Russian River Valley- it’s where our two lives became one, it’s where we began as winegrowers, it’s where we learned how to make wine, and where we have raised our family.
+I can't imagine how our lives would have been were it not for the magic of Sonoma County, and the Russian River in particular.
 The place has a voice, that for us, speaks of the overarching power of nature, that has an undeniable sense of elegance, graciousness and kindness.
 Such things may seem like fantasy, but the voice of this special place is very real, and we think in many ways it is the hallmark of wines which come from here, both our own and those or friends make.

 2016 was the third in a series of extraordinary vintages nature provided.
 Although the harvest was earlier than many, it wasn’t brutally so, and it had a very steady pace- as though nature was going to allow us to enjoy it, rather than suffer through it (believe me, she has other moods which are not as pleasant!).
 I think more than anything, it was just a very consistent vineyard, and ultimately, we found we were able to achieve full ripeness without the impact of late season heat that can lead to raisins and “pruny” flavors.